Instagram Tips & Strategies

 1. Instagram Subscriptions

 What it is: Subscriptions allow your most dedicated followers to pay a monthly fee in exchange for exclusive content and special perks.
-It’s a fantastic way to build a predictable, recurring revenue stream based on your most loyal community members.
+It’s a great way to build a predictable, recurring revenue stream based on your most loyal community members.

 How it applies to Reels: You can create "Subscriber-only" Reels.
 These videos will be visible only to your paying subscribers, giving them exclusive access to your best content.
 This could be in-depth tutorials, behind-the-scenes footage, early access to information, or just more personal, unfiltered clips.